-The idea to produce this series was born from a personal analysis of the technique of portraiture, a research that began during an exercise done in university, in which a person had to be portrayed for 60 minutes, there were no others rules, it only had to take one hour.
+The idea to produce this series was born from a personal analysis of portraiture technique, a research that began during an exercise done in University, in which a person had to be portrayed for 60 minutes, there were no others rules, it only had to be one hour long.
 I remember that I remained silent as I decided not to have any type of contact with

 While photographing the statues I once again felt under examination.
 My eyes were tired, so much desire to reach the aesthetical apex made me impotent in front of the statue.

-The relationship with the subject was inevitably nonexistent.
+The relationship with the subject is inevitably non-existent.
 It is silent, it does not move, I only condition the point of view and the light.
 A light that produces a strong expressive position, a harmony - set inside the statue by the hand of its sculptor - that is one hundred years old, but that is constantly regenerated as a result of a creative intent, building a vision, an instant reproduced in a nearly univocal way that generates multiple reflections.
-It is like going back in time: same feelings, same questions, same worries; however the position is reversed and the silence remains unchanged.
+It is like going back in time: same feelings, same questions, same worries; the position is reversed but the silence remains unchanged.
 There are no pretensions, no colors that sweeten the

 expressions and no states of mind that can be misunderstood.